Predrag-Jandric/Pangea-Dino-Museum/frontend/BACKLOG.md

   - no dinosaurs with long names (to avoir some bugs)
   - less dinosaurs that are not available

-- optimize images to have small size
-- remake navbar and mobile navbar
+- mobile navbar
 - remake shopping cart page
+- make sure all the dinosaurs from the quiz are present in the store
+- search dinos should always be capitalized
+- add animations